 To help stop the spread of COVID-19, Minnesota implemented new requirements for all businesses – this includes Printers – both critical businesses and non-critical businesses.

-All Critical Sector Businesses will need a Plan by June 29, 2020.
+All Critical Sector Businesses in MN will need a Plan by June 29, 2020.

 - First, download this Sample COVID-19 Preparedness Plan Template: Word Document | PDF